nicoeinsidler/nicoeinsidler.github.io/content/notes/qram.md

 mathjax: true
 ---

 A concept of a quantum random access memory was [first proposed in 2007](https://arxiv.org/pdf/0708.1879.pdf).
-It offers a a way to randomly address $N=2^n$ data cells with $n$ bits.
+It offers a way to randomly address $N=2^n$ data cells with $n$ bits.

 ## Basic Idea